 - If you don’t care for a resort course but still want to go deep under water, consider SNUBA diving.
 Snuba divers breathe underwater by means of a 20 foot air line which is connected to a standard scuba tank.
 The tank is mounted on a raft on the surface that follows your every movement.
 Every Snuba tour is guided by a diving professional.

 - Have the proper qualifications: To rent diving gear, you should be either PADI or NAUI certified.
 If you have not dived for a while or are inexperienced, dive with an instructor and consider a “Resort Course”.

 - Be prepared: Always rent high quality equipment.
-You don’t want your gear to fail you 20 feet below the surface!
-Also, plan ahead extensively.
-Check the local weather conditions, wear shoes, gloves and a wetsuit to protect you from the cold and sharp coral and lava rocks.
+You don’t want your gear to fail 20 feet below the surface!
+Also, plan ahead.
+Check the local weather conditions, wear shoes, gloves and a wet-suit to protect you from the cold and sharp coral and lava rocks.
 Do not fly or travel to high altitudes (e.g. Mauna Kea or Mauna Loa) within 24 hours after your dive

-- Be careful: Always check your entry and exit points before diving in.
+- Be careful: Always check your entry and exit points before diving.
 Never dive alone or use up all the air in your tank.
 Completely check out the dive location before choosing whether to make the dive.

 - Have fun!
 Take in the spectacular underwater world around Hawaii.
 Consider taking along an underwater camera for some spectacular shots.

 Snorkeling and scuba diving are great fun and neither is “better” than the other.
 Actually, both are on our (admittedly long) list of things we love to do while on the Big Island!

 Diving and snorkeling are two different way to explore the ocean and each option has their own (dis)advantages.
 If you already are certified to dive you probably will go diving anyhow but for those people still on the fence the following list may help to make a choice about getting certified (or to take a SNUBA diving tour) while visiting Hawaii: